Chronic Lower Back Pain

-Patients with chronic low-back pain treated by chiropractors showed greater improvement and were more satisfied at one month than patients treated by family physicians.
-A higher proportion of chiropractic patients (56 percent vs. 13 percent) reported that their low-back pain was better or much better.
-Whereas nearly one-third of medical patients reported their low-back pain was worse or much worse.
+Patients with chronic low-back pain that were treated by chiropractors showed greater improvement and were more satisfied at one month than patients treated by family doctors.
+A higher number of chiropractic patients (56 percent vs. 13 percent) stated that their low-back pain was better or much better.
+In comparison, almost one-third of medical patients reported their low-back pain was worse or much worse.
 One of our patients has reported “all my doubts are gone“, another says they even have zero back pain after chiropractic care.

 How We Help Our Patients

 It’s common to treat back symptoms with painkillers.
 While this may be an easy fix for temporary relief, do your research first.
 Before you take prescription and pharmaceutical pain medications (including opioids) or over-the-counter (OTC) pain relievers, it’s important for you to understand the dangers they pose.
 This is especially important if taken in the wrong dose or for long periods of time, as they come with many side effects that can be dangerous.

 The information we gain from your consultation and exam helps our doctors determine if you are a candidate for care in our office.
 Rather than simply treating the symptoms, our specialists provide a long-term strategy.
 This is to not only get the relief that you seek right away, but also prevent future spinal decay and pain.

 If you have had radiographs or MRIs taken in the past, please bring them with you to your appointment for our doctors to review.
 We see many patients that have failed other treatments such as prescription medications, physical therapy, and even surgery.

 Don’t lose hope!
-We treat many patients successfully with our state-of-the-art non-surgical spinal decompression technology and upper cervical care.
+We treat many patients successfully with our state-of-the-art non-surgical spinal decompression technology, laser therapy, and upper cervical care.
 Patients that have come to us saying their back would go out or they could barely walk have now found relief and no low back pain!

 Gentle Adjustments.
 Powerful Results.